JiayingWu-work/jiaying/content/authors/admin/_index.md

 superuser: true
 title: Jiaying Wu
 ---

-I’m a junior at Macalester College with double majors in statistics and computer science.
-This summer, I am analyzing the Minneapolis Institute of Art’s collection data with Professor Brianna C. Heggeseth from Macalester College.
-We are working on visualizing the culture and nationality data for Mia, and matching the exhibitions and objects' data for future metadata.
+Welcome to my website!
+I’m a rising junior at Macalester College with double majors in statistics and computer science.
+My most recent work has focused on data analysis and visualizations, but I enjoy exploring all levels of work in data science fields.

+This summer, I am working on the Minneapolis Institute of Art’s collection data with [Professor Brianna C. Heggeseth](https://bcheggeseth.github.io/) from Macalester College.
+We plan to clean parts of the Minneapolis Institute of Art’s metadata and complete the exhibition data linking/matching project.
+Also, we will make some visualizations of Mia’s metadata in a shiny app.

+Outside of academics interests, I am passionate about cooking, nutrition and health.
+I have been working on building a healthy relationship with food since the pandemic, and explore potentials in blending traditional Suzhou cuisine (my hometown) with food all around the world.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Jiaying_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.